 - Work placement logbook

-RPL takes into account any previous formal study, work and life experience and then assesses this against the elements of competency to determine if you can receive credit toward a qualification.
-Students seeking recognition can apply for RPL on enrolment into a qualification or throughout the duration of their study.
+RPL considers previous formal study and work experiences and then assesses this against the elements of competency to determine competency.
+Students seeking recognition can apply for RPL on enrolment or throughout the duration of their study.

-To enrol in the Certificate IV Aboriginal and/or Torres Strat Islander Primary Health Care, it is anticipated that you will have completed year 10 or equivalent.
+To enrol in the Certificate IV in Aboriginal and/ or Torres Strait Islander Primary Health Care, it is anticipated that you will have completed year 10 or equivalent.

-In addition, students are required to provide Health Industry Training with their Unique Student Identifier number; and
+In addition, students are required to provide Health Industry Training with their Unique Student Identifier number.

 Minimum Age Requirements

-Higher Level Skills: Health Industry Training is proud to be a pre-qualified supplier for the Queensland Government, under the Higher Level Skills program.
+Health Industry Training is proud to be a pre-qualified supplier for the Queensland Government, under the Higher Level Skills program.
 To be eligible for the Higher Level Skills funding, participants must not hold or be undertaking a Certificate IV or higher qualification.
-Qualifications undertaken at school do not affect eligibility.
-The cost for students is $10/unit or $20/unit if paid by a third party.

 - pay the cost of the course in full and receive a 10% discount on the full cost of the course; or

-In addition to your trainer, the administration team can provide you with support including your enrolment, changes to contact details or study plan, progress report and any issues you may encounter throughout your course.
+In addition to your trainer, the administration team can provide you with support regarding your enrolment and study plan, changes to contact details, progress report and any issues you may encounter throughout your course.

 21 units are required for award of this qualification including: